Habesha Restaurant (Nairobi)

 When to Go to Habesha

-Habesha Ethiopian Restaurant serves food all day, and so serves both lunch and dinner.
+Habesha Ethiopian Restaurant serves food all day, so it serves both lunch and dinner.

 I prefer to go to Habesha for lunch (rather than for dinner) for two reasons: 1) Ethiopian food is extremely tasty and is usually served in large quantities so overeating is almost inevitable (which I prefer to do earlier in the day, if at all) and 2) Habesha has great outdoor garden seating that is great for soaking up some sun.